 Because Kamado Joe barbecues are solid cast iron and have a porcelain enamel coating, they don’t require frequent seasoning to keep them from rusting.

-After reading this Kamado Joe Classic 1 vs 2 comparison, itâ€™s easy to know why the Classic II is the most popular model.
+After reading this Kamado Joe Classic 1 vs 2 comparisons, itâ€™s easy to know why the Classic II is the most popular model.
 The Classic I, which begins as a terrific basic Kamado, receives some convenient features.

 These characteristics increase the barbeque’s overall ease of use and longevity.
 However, we believe that investing in the enhancements you get with the Classic II is well worth the money difference!